 In response to this new environment, many large utility companies have begun looking to other sources of energy production that they can control, namely, Bitcoin mining farms.

-One method utility use is flexible mining, which allows them to trade their excess power with other parties.
-This type of trading is beneficial because it allows utilities to balance their supply and demand while reducing costs associated with storing excess energy.
+One method of utility use is flexible mining, which allows them to trade their excess power with other parties.
+This type of trading is beneficial because it allows utilities to balance their supply and demand while reducing the costs associated with storing excess energy.

-Utilities have utilised flexible mining options since the early days of Bitcoin mining but could not participate due to high costs or lack of access to quality hardware.
-However, in recent years there has been an influx of smaller miners who can offer cheaper rates than more extensive operations like Bitmain, making it easier for utilities and power generators to participate in this market.
+Utilities have utilised flexible mining options since the early days of Bitcoin mining but could not participate due to high costs or a lack of access to quality hardware.
+However, in recent years, there has been an influx of smaller miners who can offer cheaper rates than more extensive operations like Bitmain, making it easier for utilities and power generators to participate in this market.

 According to a recent report from Bloomberg New Energy Finance (BNEF), the U.S. power grid is moving away from coal and towards natural gas and renewables as the primary source of electricity.